 Door openings shall have a minimum clear opening width of 32 inches; however, if the doorway is more than 24 inches deep, then a minimum clearance of 36 inches is required.
 The clear opening is measured from the face of the door to the stop of the frame while the door is opened to 90 degrees.
 There cannot be anything projecting into the clear opening from the finished floor up to 34 inches high.
 Between 34 and 80 inches above the floor, objects may only project a maximum of 4 inches from the door face into the clear opening.
 There is an exception for closers and overhead stops (see Door Opening Height above).

-It can be confusing to know which openings fall under the ADA door requirements, so it is a good rule of thumb to assume all doors must comply unless they are specified as exempt.
+It can be confusing to know which openings fall under the ADA door requirements, which is why Lori Greene suggests assuming all doors must comply unless they are specified as exempt.
 Check out the ADA website for more information on regulations and contact the door opening experts at LaForce to help answer any questions you may have; we are here to help!